Bagot commission: Commission and recommendations

 The Bagot commission was convened by Charles Bagot, the governor-general of the province of Canada.
 Rawson W. Rawson, a civil servant, was its chair.
 The commission's other two members were John Davidson and William Hepburn, who had been a member of the 1840 Macaulay commission.
-The Bagot commission was inaugurated on October 10, 1842, and made its report in January 22, 1844.
+The Bagot commission was inaugurated on October 10, 1842, and made its report on January 22, 1844.
 The report was divided into three main parts.
 The first provided a history of Canadian policy with respect to Indigenous peoples; the second was a statistical survey of Indigenous affairs; and the third described colonial administrative organization.
 Peter Jones made submissions to the commission during its deliberations.

 The commission proposed that the law should recognize individual, as opposed to communal, land title for Indigenous peoples in Canada.
 It also reaffirmed the government's obligations under the Royal Proclamation of 1763, which stated that Indigenous peoples retained possessory rights to their lands; and proposed that Canadian governance of Indigenous affairs be centralized.
+A significant recommendation made regarding the apparent "inadequacy" of Indigenous peoples' education was the creation of "Indian boarding schools" for children.
+This recommendation later developed into the residential school system.
 In particular, the commission recommended, among other things, that Indian reserves be surveyed; that a licensing regime for forestry on reserve be introduced; that the sale and purchase of land by Indigenous people be legally recognized; and that banks should be created on reserve.
 The provincial legislature passed two statutes in 1850 and 1851 that enacted some of the commission's proposals.

 The commission recommended that the Indian Department of the provincial government be restructured.
 As a result of this proposal, Samuel Jarvis, erstwhile head of the department, was removed.
 James Macaulay Higginson replaced him and implemented many of the commission's proposed administrative reforms.

 The Bagot commission was followed, in 1856–1858, by the Pennefather commission.
 The Pennefather commission was mainly concerned with settling issues of ancestry among Indigenous peoples.